 PBS has offered information for talking with some of our youngest children and included videos from Daniel Tiger, Sesame Street and more to help them see familiar characters helping us be “germ busters”.
 Click here for these resources.

 Emails are sent weekly with video Sunday school lessons for our K-2 class and preschoolers.
 Be sure and check it out.
 There are frequently familiar faces sharing the stories.
 Mr. Sam emails parents directly each week with a Sunday school plan for families of children in 3rd-5th grade.

 **If you are not currently receiving our communications, please email Kristen@fumcbelmont.org to be added to the distribution list.

 The student ministry team which consists of students and adult leaders have designed a plan using various media formats to help us stay connected as a community during these days of social distancing.
 Our students are meeting every Wednesday night at 7:30 on Zoom for a time to be together, play an online screen game, read scripture and have small group time.
-Click here to see the ways our students can stay connected this week and be ministered to.
-If you would like to listen to our most recent student devotion featuring Josh Millspaw, click here.
+Click here to join us each Wednesday.
+During the school year many youth created devotions for our Instagram channel.
+If you would like to view their amazing work you an watch those on our YouTube Channel.

 Assistance Agencies Resource Guide